keygenqt/compose-forms/docs/systematizationTextField.md

  * @param colors TextFieldColors for settings colors
  * @param state remember with FormFieldState for management TextField.
  * @param onValueChange the callback that is triggered when the input service updates values in [TextFieldValue].
+ * @param filter allows you to filter out all characters except those specified in the string
+ * @param maxLines the maximum height in terms of maximum number of visible lines.
+ * @param singleLine field becomes a single horizontally scrolling text field instead of wrapping onto multiple lines.
  * @param maxLength Maximum allowed field length.
  * @param mask +380 (###) ###-##-##, +7 (###) ###-##-##, +# (###) ###-##-##, ####-####-####-#### etc
  * @param placeholder the optional placeholder to be displayed when the text field is in focus and the input text is empty